telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 The SIM card must be in microSIM format, and must be fully inserted, with the metal face of the connector towards the inside of the board.

-To plug in the GSM antenna, carefully press the connector and lock it in parallel.
+To plug-in the GSM antenna, carefully press the connector and lock it in parallel.

 ## NB-IoT and LTE-M: Setup and Connection